isdanny/guide.hikr.jp/_content/c/kuki/index.md

 ## Access

-From Shinjuku, take the Chuo line (express, if possible) to Ootsuki (大月駅).
-In Ootsuki, switch to Fujikyu Railway line. **Note: IC cards don't work on this line.** You'll have to buy a ¥290 ticket from the machine, so make sure you have enough time, since there could be a line.
+From Shinjuku, take the Chuo line (express, if possible) to Otsuki (大月駅).
+In Otsuki, switch to Fujikyu Railway line. **Note: IC cards don't work on this line.** You'll have to buy a ¥290 ticket from the machine, so make sure you have enough time, since there could be a line.

 The course starts from Kasei station (禾生駅) on the Fujikyu line.